Clubs

 National Junior Honor Society

 Mountain Island Charter School’s National Junior Honors Society is a club that is open to those students who meet the required standards in five areas of evaluation: scholarship, service, leadership, character, and citizenship.
-Students who meet the scholarship criteria of a 3.25 GPA will receive a candidate questionnaire with more details of club expectations.
-The questions on this form will help us determine how well a candidate meets the other 4 standards of the club.
-Students are selected for membership by majority vote of a five-member principal-appointed faculty council, which bestows this honor upon qualified students on behalf of the faculty of our school.
-Once inducted into the club students are expected to attend monthly meetings and participate in club sponsored service projects put on throughout the school year.
+Eligible students are expected to attend monthly meetings and participate in club sponsored service projects put on throughout the school year.
 Induction for 7th and 8th graders will be in the fall and induction for 6th graders will be held in the spring.

 Pep Band